Skip to Content

 We shop for lots of different reasons and I think it’s always helpful to understand our own shopping habits and motivations.
 And, there’s no shame or judgement here.
 We all have issues we need to address in some way but if you struggle with difficult shopping habits, or just want to learn how to shop more intentionally, I hope this article helps.

-MINIMALISM AND INTENTIONALITY
+MINIMALISM & INTENTIONALITY

 Minimalism is a lifestyle choice encouraging us to clear the clutter from our home, schedule, mind and life and intentionally make space and time for the things that matter most to us.
 Whilst the minimalist lifestyle is about being conscious and aware of what we keep in and what we let go of, many people take their first steps by decluttering their homes and getting rid of stuff that’s no longer wanted, needed, used or loved.